Dutch prime minister powers to fourth straight election win

 The feat puts Rutte in pole position to begin talks to form the country's next ruling coalition, most likely with another big winner — the centrist, pro-European D66 party led by former diplomat Sigrid Kaag, who danced on a table Wednesday night when an exit poll showed her party recording one of its biggest-ever ballot box victories.

-Rutte said voters had given his party “an overwhelming vote of confidence and it is humbling.
+Rutte said voters had given his party, known by its Dutch acronym VVD, “an overwhelming vote of confidence and it is humbling.
 It is also forcing us to do everything we can to make a success out of it."

 “The agenda ahead of us is enormous,” Rutte said.
 “In the coming weeks and months, we have to lead the Netherlands through the corona crisis.”